Greenheart/swipeforfuture.com/CONTRIBUTING.md

 This project consists of the following parts:

 -   `/web` - The core game module.
 -   `/shared` - Shared TypeScript definitions that describe the structure of game content.
 -   `/content` - The development tools used to create scenarios.

 ### 1. Setup your local environment

 -   We recommend installing the [VS Code](https://code.visualstudio.com/) editor to get the best experience.
 -   You need to have [Git](https://git-scm.com/) and [Node.js](https://nodejs.org/) installed.
+-   There are a number of helpful extensions for VS Code that simplify development.
+Consider installing the plugins for [Tailwind CSS](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss), [Svelte](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)

 ### 2. Setup the game and scenarios locally